-The SA Chief Scientist, Professor Caroline McMillen, will chair the SA Clinical Research Governance Steering Committee to oversee the initiative.
+The SA Chief Scientist, Professor Caroline McMillen, Chairs the SA Clinical Research Governance Steering Committee to oversee the initiative.

 Professor Caroline McMillen SA’s Chief Scientist (Chair)

 Dr Hendrika Meyer Rural Support Service Chief Clinical Adviser, SA Health and Wellbeing

 Wendy Keech CEO, Health Translation SA

 Jim Birch Expert Adviser

 Dirk Beelen Director, Health & Medical Industries, Dept for Trade, Tourism & Investment

 Yvette Van Eenennaam General Manager, Adelaide Biomed City

 Ben Shores Medical Training and Research Operations, SA Health

 Review of Research Governance in the Department for Health and Wellbeing (SA) and related LHNs